COVID-19 information for students, agents and the international education sector

 - If you are a student and need some help, we have developed a hardship information resource.
 This includes information on where you can get food parcels and other essential items.

-All schools and early learning services can open onsite under Alert Level 2.
-Tertiary Education Organisations can move to Level 2 from Thursday 14 May.
+- All schools and early learning services are open under Alert Level 1.

 - The Ministry of Education website is the official source of information for New Zealand’s education sector during the COVID-19 outbreak.
 It has advice and information for students and their families including in simplified Chinese.
 It also has information for education providers and homestay families.